Care Plan

 What is rheumatoid arthritis?

-Rheumatoid arthritis (RA) is an autoimmune disease—a type of illness where the immune system attacks healthy cells by mistake.
-If you have RA, your immune system can target and destroy the healthy tissues that cover your joints.
+Rheumatoid arthritis (RA) is an autoimmune disease—a type of illness where the immune system attacks healthy cells by mistake, potentially inducing infection.
+If you have RA, your immune system can target and destroy the healthy tissues that cover your joints, with bones of your hands and feet often being the most affected areas.

 RA is a type of arthritis that can cause inflammation of the lining of your joints, also known as synovitis.
-When the coverings of your joints are inflamed, you may feel pain, swelling, redness, or warmth to the touch.
-If not treated, this inflammation may lead to joint damage and arthritis.
+Specifically, antibodies (called autoantibodies because they are targeting your own cells) infiltrate the joint.
+These antibodies attract other immune cells that together cause inflammation, as if your immune system is fighting something within the joint.
+When the coverings of your joints are inflamed, you may feel pain, swelling, redness, or warmth to the touch in various areas of your body.
+Fever may also occur as your body fights the inflammation.
+If not treated, this inflammation may lead to joint damage and arthritis, causing changes in the joints' appearance and functionality.

 Joints are the main target of RA.
-However, other organs such as the eyes, heart, lungs, skin, and blood vessels can also be affected.
-This may occur if the body’s immune system attacks these organs in the same way it attacks joints.
-It’s important to treat the RA to reduce your symptoms and prevent long-term damage to your joints.
+However, other organs such as the eyes, heart, lungs, skin, tendons, and blood vessels can also be affected.
+This may occur if the body’s immune system attacks these organs in the same way it attacks joints, causing comparable changes.
+Researchers in the field continually stress the importance of treating RA to reduce your symptoms and prevent long-term damage to your joints and other organs.

 Pro Tip